 It Takes Manufacturing Expertise

 Founded by Morris Chang in 1987, Taiwan Semiconductor Manufacturing Corporation (TSMC) was the first "pure-play" foundry, which was created to make chips only for other companies.
-There is a huge difference in expertise required to design the circuits on a chip versus actually making a wafer full of chips.
+The expertise required to design a chip versus making the chips is very different.
 See

 TSMC,